Online Class: Understanding the Americans with Disability Act

 • Assessment: Lesson 5 Quiz

-This lesson addresses applicants with disabilities and the hiring process.
-Additional lesson topics: 10 Interview Tips Based on ADA Guidelines; Questions to Ask; Conducting a Reasonable Accommodation Interview; How to Interview Without Violating the ADA; ADA Interview Questions 10 Total Points
+Under the ADA, employers must engage in nondiscriminatory hiring practices and provide reasonable accommodations during the application processes unless it causes undue hardship.
+This includes offering accessible formats for pre-hiring tests and maintaining confidentiality of medical information shared during the hiring process.
+Additional lesson topics: 10 Interview Tips Based on ADA Guidelines; Questions to Ask; Conducting a Reasonable Accommodation Interview; How to Interview Without Violating the ADA; ADA Interview Questions

 • Assessment: Lesson 6 Quiz

-Lesson 7: Applying Title I to Employee Performance and Conduct Standards
+Lesson 7.
+Applying ADA Title I Standards to Employee Conduct

 • Assessment: Lesson 7 Quiz